 Ginseng is a market-driven cloud system that allocates memory to guests using guest bids for memory.
-It is implemented for cloud hosts running the KVM hypervisor [31] with Litke's Memory Overcommit Manager MOM [34].
-It controls the exact amount of physical memory allocated to each guest via the libvirt abstraction using balloon drivers [8, 34, 55].

-The balloon driver, first presented by Waldspurger [55], is installed in the guest operating system.
-The host's Balloon Controller controls the balloon driver, inflating or deflating it.
+It is implemented for cloud hosts running the KVM hypervisor [20] with Litke's memory overcommit manager MOM [23].
+It controls the exact amount of physical memory allocated to each guest via libvirt using balloon drivers [37].
+The balloon driver is installed in the guest operating system.
+The host's balloon controller controls the balloon driver, inflating or deflating it.
 When inflating, the balloon driver allocates memory from the guest OS and pins it, so that the guest OS won't attempt to swap it out; the balloon driver then transfers this memory to the host.
 When deflating, the balloon driver frees memory back to its OS, in effect giving the OS more memory from the host.
-Ginseng does not specifically depend on any balloon implementation; it only requires that the host supports some underlying mechanism for balancing physical memory between guests.
+Libvirt supplies an API to balloon drivers in different hypervisors, improving portability.

-Ginseng's system architecture is depicted in Figure 1.
-Ginseng has a host component and a guest component.
-The host component includes the Auctioneer, which runs the MPSP auction that is presented in Section 3 and described in detail in Section 5.
-The auctioneer and the guests asynchronously communicate information for the purpose of the auction using their respective Communicators, according to the protocol specified in Section 4.
-The host's communicator is also responsible for instructing the Balloon Controller how to allocate memory between different guests.
-The Balloon controller inflates and deflates the balloon drivers inside the guest's economic learning agent, which acts on behalf of the client.
-The client is free to choose its logic, provided it speaks the MPSP protocol.
-Our implementation of an adviser is described in Section 6.
+Ginseng has a host component and a guest component, as depicted in Figure 1.
+The host component includes the Auctioneer, which runs the MPSP auction.
+The auctioneer's communicators communicates asynchronously with the guests' communicators according to the auction's protocol specified in Section 4.
+The host's communicator also instructs the balloon controller how to allocate memory between guests.
+The balloon controller inflates and deflates the balloon drivers inside the guests.
+The guest's economic learning agent acts on behalf of the client.
+The strategy adviser is the agent's brains.
+Our implementation of an adviser is described in Section 6, but the client is free to choose a different logic.